gilmore-lab/ethical-data-sharing-w-GDPR/GDPR-notes-from-institutions.md

 ### University of Warwick

-1)      We do not, as a policy sign up to contracts with a hold harmless provision.
+1. We do not, as a policy sign up to contracts with a hold harmless provision.

 I would require the term “and renders harmless” to be removed from the contract

-2)      We usually require a two way indemnity and in any event that indemnity is usually capped (below is the language we use)
+2. We usually require a two way indemnity and in any event that indemnity is usually capped (below is the language we use)

-X1           The aggregate liability of each Party in connection with this Agreement or the subject matter hereof (whether arising in contract, tort (including negligence) or otherwise) shall be limited to ten thousand pounds sterling (£10,000).
+  X1.
+The aggregate liability of each Party in connection with this Agreement or the subject matter hereof (whether arising in contract, tort (including negligence) or otherwise) shall be limited to ten thousand pounds sterling (£10,000).

-X2           Subject to clause X3 neither Party shall be liable to the other Party for any indirect, consequential or special damages or losses, or any loss of profits, loss of revenue (other than revenue due under this Agreement or any other agreement entered into between the Parties) which   arises directly or indirectly from that Party’s breach or non-performance of this Agreement, or negligence in the performance of this Agreement or from any liability arising in any other way out of the subject matter of this Agreement even if the Party bringing the claim has advised the other Party of the possibility of those losses arising, or if such losses were within the contemplation of the Parties.
+  X2.
+Subject to clause X3 neither Party shall be liable to the other Party for any indirect, consequential or special damages or losses, or any loss of profits, loss of revenue (other than revenue due under this Agreement or any other agreement entered into between the Parties) which   arises directly or indirectly from that Party’s breach or non-performance of this Agreement, or negligence in the performance of this Agreement or from any liability arising in any other way out of the subject matter of this Agreement even if the Party bringing the claim has advised the other Party of the possibility of those losses arising, or if such losses were within the contemplation of the Parties.

-X3           Nothing in this Agreement limits or excludes either Party’s liability for:
+  X3.
+Nothing in this Agreement limits or excludes either Party’s liability for:

-X3.1       death or personal injury caused by negligence; or

-X3.2       fraud or for any other type of liability that, by law, cannot be limited or excluded.
+    X3.1 death or personal injury caused by negligence; or X3.2 fraud or for any other type of liability that, by law, cannot be limited or excluded.
     X3.3 Breach of relevant data protection legislation

-3)      Photographs are definitely personal data, so we would need reassurance that the data we are receiving the data is GDPR-compliant. ( general Data Protection Regulation) , There doesn’t appear to be any confirmations in here about the legal basis or authority for sharing the images.
+3. Photographs are definitely personal data, so we would need reassurance that the data we are receiving the data is GDPR-compliant. ( general Data Protection Regulation) , There doesn’t appear to be any confirmations in here about the legal basis or authority for sharing the images.
 Do you  provide any information or have a policy about GDPR compliance when providing images to users in Europe?

---
+### University of Giessen

 In Europe, we now have a new data protection regime which makes such agreements a little bit more complicated.
 For example, in our data protection agreements we have to make sure that data will be deleted, for example in 10 or 15 years.
 As far as I understood databarary, the data won't be deleted.
 This could be a problem.
 So, we will further work on the issues and then let you know.

---